Mediation in Small Claims Court

 Always Free and Accessible

 You can take part in one or more mediation sessions free of charge as soon as you file a claim in small claims court.
-You can get up to three free hours.
-These hours can be used for work with a mediator during a session with you, or for work the mediator does to prepare outside the session.
+Please note that in some cases, mediation may even be mandatory.

 You must say on the application form whether you are open to mediation.
 The other party can then agree to try mediation to find a solution.